Net positive to nature positive

 See the full paper discussed in this blog here: Are corporate biodiversity commitments consistent with delivering ‘nature-positive’ outcomes?
 A review of ‘nature-positive’ definitions, company progress and challenges

-Categories: Biodiversity Strategy, Nature Positive, No Net Loss and Net Positive Impact, The Mitigation Hierarchy, Biodiversity Risk and Opportunity
+Categories: Insight, Biodiversity Strategy, Nature Positive, No Net Loss and Net Positive Impact, The Mitigation Hierarchy, Biodiversity Risk and Opportunity